tindandelion/driving-carla/docs/_drafts/simulator-basic-communication.markdown

 * Current car state: `psi` and `psi_unity` (see below) for the heading angle; `x` and `y` for current coordinates; `speed` for speed.
 * Current values of actuator values `steering_angle` and `throttle`.

-The trickiest part is the measure units for speed and angles.
+The tricky part is the measure units for speed and angles.
 It's always been a source of confusion even when I was implementing this project for Udacity's course:

 | `psi`, `psi_unity` | Radians |
 | `speed` | Miles per hour |